You’re convinced and excited to be a vegan, but then the question: how to be a healthy vegan.

 Function and Benefits of Calcium

 Calcium is essential for growth, and bone health.
 For bones, it is a great team player, working together with vitamin D, K, C, A, Magnesium, Protein, and Phosphorus.

-If you want to have strong bones, eat a variety of plant-based foods which naturally consist of above nutrients while engaging in physical activities.
+If you want to have strong bones, eat a variety of plant-based foods that naturally consist of the above nutrients while engaging in physical activities.